-Konecta provide customer service to SIIL customers for a significant portion of the portfolio.
+Konecta provide customer service to SIIL customers for a significant portion of the portfolio that are not handled by intragroup services.
 Konecta act as the first point of contact for relevant SIIL customer phone calls, emails, faxes and post.
 Konecta also work collaboratively with the relevant adjudicating bodies in the UK to ensure a fair outcome when handling customer complaints.
 Konecta also provide a quality assurance service which ensures processing work is to a high standard.
-This includes the QA of claims cases processed by Gielisch (GCM).
+This includes the quality assurance (QA) of claims cases processed by Gielisch (GCM).